canvas-medical/documentation/collections/_api/practitioner.md

           - name: npiNumber
             type: string
             description: Practitioner NPI number.

         endpoints: [create, read, update, search]

         create:
           responses: [201, 400, 401, 403, 405, 422]
           example_request: practitioner-create-request
           example_response: practitioner-create-response
+          description: >-
-          description: Create Practitioner
+            Create Practitioner with provided fields and values.
+            <br><br>
+            **IMPORTANT**: You cannot send an empty list for "telecom", nor omit the telecom field from the payload.
+The required fields in telecom are email and phone.
+Only one email with rank 1 and at least one "work" phone number.
+For detailed information on this, check the telecom attributes description.

         read:
           responses: [200, 401, 403, 404]
           example_request: practitioner-read-request
           example_response: practitioner-read-response
           description: Read a Practitioner resource

         update:
           responses: [200, 400, 401, 403, 404, 405, 412, 422]
           example_request: practitioner-update-request
           example_response: practitioner-update-response
           description: >-
+            Update Practitioner with provided fields and values.
+            <br><br>
-            During the update (PUT) of 'addresses' and 'contacts' for practitioner, it is now expected that an 'id' is provided in the object of each 'address' or 'telecom' entity being updated.
+            During the update (PUT) of 'addresses' and 'contacts' for practitioner, it is expected that an **'id'** is provided in the object of each 'address' or 'telecom' entity being updated.
 If 'id' is not provided, a new field will be created during the update, and any existing fields that are missing in comparison to those in the database (if not sent with an 'id') will be deleted.
+            <br><br>
-During an update, if a 'url' for the signature is provided, it will be ignored, and no action will be taken.
+            During an update, if a **'url'** for the signature is provided, it will be ignored, and no action will be taken.
+            <br><br>
             For all other fields, if omitted from the (PUT) request, their values will be deleted in the database, including extensions.
-This applies to 'signature', 'primary practice location', 'meeting room link', 'photo', 'roles', and 'address' all of those entries will be erased.
-However, 'username' remains unchanged.
-If, for example, 'signature' or 'primary practice location' is omitted or 'meeting room link' is excluded, the values will be nullified.
-The same applies to 'photo', 'roles', and 'address' all of those entries will be deleted.
-Only for contact points, an empty array cannot be sent, nor can the field be omitted, as API validation will require the presence of required fields.
+This applies to 'signature', 'primary practice location', 'meeting room link', 'photo', 'roles', and 'address' all of those entries will be erased if their respective extensions are excluded from the payload during update (PUT HTTP method call).
+However, only the 'username' remains unchanged and this API will return error if the PUT payload is trying to change the Practitioner's (Staff) username.
+The same applies to 'photo' and to the list of role codes in 'roles' extension, all of those entries will be deleted if they are ommited from the payload during the update.
+            <br><br>
+            **IMPORTANT**: You cannot send an empty list for "telecom", nor omit the telecom field from the payload.
+The required fields in telecom are email and phone.
+Only one email with rank 1 and at least one "work" phone number.
+For detailed information on this, check the telecom attributes description.

         search:
           responses: [200, 400, 401, 403]
           example_request: practitioner-search-request